mauduong/FEH-Gamepress-Web-Scraper/README.md

 # FEH Gamepress Web Scraper
 A basic web scraper script that parses data from fireemblem.gamepress.gg

+*NOTE: The web scraper is out of date.
+Planning to update soon.

 Currently scrapes (if applicable):
 - Hero Name
 - Hero Title